-Purpose of the corporation: The purpose for which the corporation was incorporated.
+Purpose of the corporation: The purpose for which the corporation was created.

-Registrant: A natural person, legal person, partnership, association or group that is required to register or registers voluntarily.
+Registrant: A natural person, legal person, partnership, association or group of persons that is required to register or registers voluntarily.

-Registration status: The state of the registration of an enterprise in the register (for example, registered, struck off ex officio, dissolved, etc.).
+Registration status: The state of the registration of an enterprise in the register (for example, registered, cancelled ex officio, cancelled, etc.).

-Regularizing document: A document filed with the enterprise registrar by a Québec de jure corporation to correct incomplete, inaccurate or irregular information shown on declarations entered in the register.
-The document has retroactive force.
+Regularizing document: A document filed with the Registraire des entreprises by a Québec partnership to correct incomplete or inaccurate information shown on declarations deposited in the enterprise register.
+The regularizing document has retroactive force.
 On February 14, 2011, the regularizing document was replaced by the corrective updating declaration.

 Share capital: The amount of contributions made by the shareholders of a corporation and represented by the shares that the corporation has issued.
-The share capital of a corporation may be limited or unlimited and be made up of par value shares, no par value shares or both types of shares.
+The share capital of a corporation may be limited or unlimited and be comprised of shares with par value, shares without par value or both types of shares.

-Simplified amalgamation: A merger of a parent company and at least one of its wholly-owned subsidiaries into a single company.
+Simplified amalgamation: A merger of a parent corporation and at least one of its wholly-owned subsidiaries into a single corporation.

 Special resolution: A resolution that must be adopted by at least two-thirds of the votes cast by the shareholders entitled to vote during a meeting held for this purpose or a resolution that all of these shareholders must sign.

-Trademark: The name given by a business to a product or service that the business sells or distributes to distinguish it from competing products or services.
+Trademark: The name given by a business to a product or service that the business markets or distributes to distinguish it from competing products or services.
 A trademark is copyrighted.

-Unanimous shareholder agreement: A written document adopted by all of the shareholders of a corporation or by such shareholders and third parties, which restricts or withdraws the powers of the board of directors to manage the activities and internal affairs of the corporation or to monitor its management.
-The shareholders may conclude a unanimous agreement whether or not their shares include voting rights.
+Unanimous shareholder agreement: A written agreement under which all of the shareholders of a legal person consent to restrict or withdraw the powers of the board of directors to manage the activities and internal affairs of the corporation or to monitor its management.
+The agreement may entrust the powers to the shareholders of the corporation or to third parties.